Blog Post

 In order for the system to operate many intricate functions need to happen.
 The system must meter the volume of water that passes through it so it knows when to regenerate.
 The injectors and injector screens need to be clean and clear to allow a siphon to occur so it can draw out the salt from the brine tank.
 The brine line flow control and drain line flow controls need to stay clear and open to allow proper flow into and out of the softer so the resin has the proper bed expansion and the brine tank receives the proper amount of water to dissolve the exact amount of salt to regenerate the precise amount of resin beads, so you have continuos soft water.
 All of those components need to be cleaned, lubricated and periodically changed so everything functions properly.

 Recently I had a 4 mm kidney stone appear.
 This little tiny stone brought me to my knees with incredible pain and prevented all my other systems from functioning.
 It clouded my mind, made my legs wobbly, blurred my eyes, and doubled me over when I wanted to stand straight and walk.
 Something that tiny and simple brought my entire system to a grinding halt.
 So instead of maintaining my body properly by drinking plenty of water, cutting out sodas, and calcium forming foods, I made poor choices.
 In the end proper vigilance and maintenance would have been less expensive.
-Instead I had to undergo lithotripsey so when all was said and done it cost me $15,000.
+Instead I had to undergo lithotripsey and when it was all said and done it cost me $15,000.
 Maintenance would have been preferable.

 A water softener looks simple on the outside, but becomes complicated on the inside.
-It has seals, spacers, pistons, brine pistons, flow controls injectors, floats, disks, o-rings, screens, distributors, and electronics.
+It has seals, spacers, pistons, brine pistons, flow controls, injectors, floats, disks, o-rings, screens, distributors, and electronics.
 They need to be cleaned, lubricated, adjusted, replaced, and turned.
 Then after cleaning and lubricating all of the components we can get to, there are small intricate ports and tunnels running inside the valve that we can't get to that need to be cleaned.
 This is where a specialized citric acid with detergents is added so it can clean the internal workings of the unit as well as clean the resin beads keeping them in prime operating condition.

-The water softener in my home is now going on 21 years.
+The water softener in my home is now going on 24 years.
 I regularly maintain my system.
 So in return for the favor, it regularly gives me soft water, which in turn saves me literally thousands of dollars over the years by protecting my appliances, fixtures, clothing, dishes, and plumbing.
 It also makes my home look nice when guests want to use the facilities.

-When I take my Fj Cruiser to the dealer to have the oil changed they ask me each time, based on a print out of my previous services and my mileage, if I would like the radiator fluid changed, the differential fluid changed, the gas filter changed, the engine flushed, and tires rotated.
+When I take my Fj Cruiser to the dealer to have the oil changed they ask me each time, based on a print out of my previous services and my mileage, if I would like the radiator fluid changed, the differential fluid changed, the fuel filter changed, the engine flushed, and tires rotated.
 Each time I pick something so that my Fj is maintained regularly.
 With almost 200,000 miles on it, it has never let me down, never stranded me anywhere.
 Overtime, when I call on it to serve me, it is there.
 That's how things go when we maintain what we have.
 It is a law of life.
 Especially in a world where everything moves to chaos and disorder and disintegration.
 Doing our part simply makes it last longer and work better.
 If you didn't regularly paint your outside deck furniture the weather and environmental conditions deteriorate it in no time and you could buy new furniture yearly depending on where you live.

 So, should your water softener be service yearly, yes.
 Are your required by law to do it?
 No. Is it common sense to do it?
 Absolutely.
 So when you get the call to come over and service your faithful friend in the basement be happy that you have the opportunity to keep your softener in good working order.
 So when you go to bed that night you can sleep more comfortable knowing that in the morning when you get up you are going to shower and you will have that awesome silky smooth experience where your skin feels moist, your hair manageable, and you use 50% less shampoo and soap.
 You will know that day after day, year after year, your friend is working away making sure the evil minerals and contaminants don't make their way into your home.